 • Integration with Office 365 and MS Teams for collaboration

-• Data Literacy Training to support user adoption
+• Technical Training to support user adoption

 This fast and collaborative approach ensured minimal disruption and maximum impact.